Skip to main content

 Spermatozoa face a different yet equally demanding energetic challenge.
 Post-ejaculation, they must transition into a state of hyperactivity, a vigorous swimming pattern required for penetration of the cervical mucus and the zona pellucida of the oocyte.
 This motility is fueled almost exclusively by ATP generated through both glycolysis (in the fibrous sheath of the flagellum) and mitochondrial OXPHOS (in the midpiece).

 Systemic metabolic disease directly compromises these pathways.
 Hyperglycemia, for instance, has been shown to induce protein glycation in sperm, damaging key enzymes involved in energy production.
-Furthermore, the that accompanies can inflict significant damage on sperm mitochondrial DNA (mtDNA) and the lipid-rich plasma membrane, impairing motility and compromising the genetic integrity of the sperm.
+Furthermore, the oxidative stress that accompanies metabolic syndrome can inflict significant damage on sperm mitochondrial DNA (mtDNA) and the lipid-rich plasma membrane, impairing motility and compromising the genetic integrity of the sperm.
 The result is a decline in all major sperm parameters ∞ count, motility, and morphology.

 How Does Cellular Metabolism Dictate Epigenetic Programming?